LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-r2modman-linux.md

 Visit the [**r2modman GitHub releases page**](https://github.com/ebkr/r2modmanPlus/releases/latest/) and download the appropriate package file for your distro and install it according to your package manager's documentation.

-**For Steam Deck users**, download the `.AppImage` file and keep it in a safe location such as your Desktop or your Documents folder.
+**For Steam Deck users,** download the `.AppImage` file and keep it in a safe location such as your Desktop or your Documents folder.
 You will also need to mark the file as executable.
 To do this, right-click the `.AppImage` file and select `Properties`.
 Switch to the **Permissions** tab and check the box marked `Is Executable` and click OK.

 ![Steam Deck Permissions Window](../docs/files/r2modman-linux/appimageproperties.png)